missing-user/missing-user.github.io/_posts/2020-05-04-squarelights.md

 repository: ""
 ---

-For some time [Tim](https://tim.guggenmos.me/) worked on a smart lighting startup for music reactive LED Panels.
+For some time [Tim](https://tim.guggenmos.me/) and I worked on a smart lighting startup for music reactive LED Panels.
 This is the mockup website we created for it.